Phenol-soluble modulin: Colony spreading

 S. aureus is a non-motile bacteria, and must rely on alternative forms of spreading.
-Phenol-Soluble Modulins have been implicated in assisting with colony spreading.
+PSMs have been implicated in assisting with colony spreading.
 PSMα 1-4 have been shown to help S. aureus colonies spread on agar plates.
 However, δ-Toxin, which is another α-class PSM, does not play a role in colony spreading.

-Biofilm
+Biofilm formation

-While the α-type PSMs are regarded as major cytolysins, the β-type PSMs are thought to play a role in biofilm formation.
-S. epidermidis, which is a known opportunistic pathogen, has a high level of β-type PSM expression.
-In addition in vitro measurement of PSMβ expression in S. epidermidis has shown to be increased in biofilm as opposed to planktonic growth, further suggesting a link between PSMβ and biofilm formation.
+While the α-type PSMs are regarded as major cytolysins, both α-type and β-type PSMs are thought to play a role in biofilm formation.
+The aggregation of α-type PSMs into fibrils is able to modulate S. aureus biofilm formation.
+In vitro measurement of PSMβ expression in S. epidermidis has shown to be increased in biofilm as opposed to planktonic growth, suggesting a link between PSMβ and biofilm formation.
 Altering the structure of PSMβ has been demonstrated to disrupt their ability to influence biofilm formation.